-A mobile application that influences sustainable purchasing behaviors on electronic devices.
+A mobile application that uses gamification, behavioral nudges, and financial incentives to influences sustainable purchasing behaviors on electronic devices.

-Responsibilities: Usability tests, Wireframes, User-flows, Prototype, Information Architecture, Concept Development, Ideation, UX Research, User Experience Design, User Interface Design
+Responsibilities: Interaction Design, Usability Testing, Wireframes, Information Architecture, Ideation, User Research, UX/UI Design

 Timeline: 6 month

 Software: Miro, Figma, Adobe Illustrator, Premiere Pro, After Effects